 - Howard Hughes nearly dies when his XF-11 reconnaissance aircraft prototype crashes in a Beverly Hills neighborhood.

 - World War II: Largest Banzai charge of the Pacific War at the Battle of Saipan.

-- The American occupation of Iceland replaces the British occupation.
+- The US occupation of Iceland replaces the UK's occupation.

 - The Marco Polo Bridge Incident provides the Imperial Japanese Army with a pretext for starting the Second Sino-Japanese War.

-- The Peel Commission Report recommends the partition of Palestine - the first formal recommendation for partition in the history of Palestine
+- The Peel Commission Report recommends the partition of Palestine, which was the first formal recommendation for partition in the history of Palestine.

 - Industrialist Henry J. Kaiser begins construction of Boulder Dam (now known as Hoover Dam).